RadDx logo

 Works with CT, MRI, ultrasound, and X-ray reports.

-Doctors usually sort through the common possibilities first.
-Then they use the pattern of symptoms, the exam, and sometimes imaging to narrow things down.
+Once the symptom pattern is clearer, the next step is often the report language itself.
 If you already have a report, the linked finding and phrase pages below usually give a more precise plain-English explanation.

 What Causes Ankle Pain?